OutOfTheParkAtRevature/CalendarService/README.md

 # CalendarService
 ## Description
-Allows coaches to create, edit, and delete an event using Google's calendar API.
-The coaches can schedule games with the feature.
+Allows head coaches to create, edit, and delete an event using Google's calendar API.
+The head coaches can schedule games with the feature.

 ## Functionality
 * Full functionality of Google's calendar API